-The following table sets forth each director's name and Province/State and Country of residence, the year in which he or she first became a director, his or her principal occupation and the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised by each director, as at June 1, 2005.
+The following table sets forth each director's name and Province/State and Country of residence, the year in which he or she first became a director, his or her principal occupation and the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction was exercised by each director, as at June 1, 2006.
 Directors are elected until the next annual meeting of shareholders or, in the case of a vacancy or resignation, until a successor is elected or appointed.

-Name and Province/State and Country of residence Director since Principal occupation Common Shares beneficially owned or over which control or direction was exercised as at June 1, 2005 EMANUELE (LINO) SAPUTO (3) Québec, Canada 1992 Chairman of the Board of the Company 60,345,126 (1) LINO A. SAPUTO, JR. Québec, Canada 2001 President and Chief Executive Officer of the Company 33,595 ANDRÉ BÉRARD ^{(2) (5)} Québec, Canada 1997 Corporate Director 8,125 LUCIEN BOUCHARD (2) Québec, Canada 2004 Senior Partner, Davies Ward Phillips & Vineberg LLP PIERRE BOURGIE (2) (4) Québec, Canada 1997 President and Chief Executive Officer of Société Financière Bourgie Inc. (a holding company) 465,000 FRANK A. DOTTORI ^{(4) (6)} Québec, Canada 2003 President and Chief Executive Officer of Tembec Inc. (a forest products company) 200 JEAN GAULIN (2) Texas, USA 2003 Corporate Director 21,200 CATERINA MONTICCIOLO, CA Québec, Canada 1997 President of Julvest Capital Inc. (a holding company) 119,000 PATRICIA SAPUTO, CA, FP Québec, Canada 1999 President of Pasa Holdings Inc. (a holding company) 1,800 LOUIS A. TANGUAY (4) Québec, Canada 1997 Corporate Director 4,000
+or over which Name and Province/State control or direction and Country Director was exercised as at June 1, 2006 of residence since Principal occupation (1) EMANUELE (LINO) SAPUTO (2) 1992 Chairman of the Board of the Company 34,939,962 Québec, Canada LINO A. SAPUTO, JR. 2001 President and Chief Executive Officer of the 33,602 Québec, Canada Company André Bérard $^{(3)}$ $^{(5)}$ Corporate Director 1997 8,125 Québec, Canada LUCIEN BOUCHARD(3) 2004 Senior Partner, Davies Ward Phillips & Québec, Canada Vineberg LLP PIERRE BOURGIE (3) (4) 1997 President and Chief Executive 465,000 Québec, Canada Officer of Société Financière Bourgie Inc. (a holding company) Frank A. Dottori $^{(4)}$ $^{(6)}$ 2003 Corporate Director 200 Québec, Canada JEAN GAULIN (3) 2003 Corporate Director 28,700 Texas, USA CATERINA MONTICCIOLO, CA 1997 President of Julvest Capital Inc. (a holding 119,000 Québec, Canada company) PATRICIA SAPUTO, CA, FP 1999 Chief Financial Officer of Placements Italcan 1,800 Québec, Canada Inc. (a diversified investment company) LOUIS A. TANGUAY(4) 1997 Corporate Director 4,000 Québec, Canada